Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 If you’ve never heard of Betternet, it’s probably because they’re not as prominent in the VPN scene as they once were; they’ve been around since 2015.

-The VPN service is now part of the Aura Group, which also owns other VPNs like Hotspot Shield, Touch VPN, and VPN 360 as of 2025.
+The VPN service is now part of the Point Wild company, which also owns other VPNs like Hotspot Shield, Total VPN, and TotalAV as of 2026.

 The main draw to this VPN is, of course, the fact that it’s totally free.